-Mean Supervisor Ratings Professional Skill Area/Year 2013-2014 2014-2015 2015-2016 n = 8 n = 6 n=8 Adherence to Ethical Standards 4.50 4.80 4.44
+Mean Supervisor Ratings Professional Skill Area/Year 2013-2014 n = 8 2014-2015 n = 6 2015-2016 n=8 2016-2017 n=11 Adherence to Ethical Standards 4.50 4.80 4.44 4.40

 The following information regards the assessment of the clinical/counseling psychology students' ability to apply ethical standards to evaluate psychological science and practice.
 A rating of 5 represents competence at the level of unsupervised practice, 4 represents a requirement of minimal or occasional supervision, and 3 indicates that continued, intermediate supervision is required.
 Table 29 provides community supervisor ratings for the 23 clinical/counseling students completing practica.
-A mean overall rating of 3.68 was obtained, meeting our benchmark of 3.0.
+A mean overall rating of 4.50 was obtained, meeting our benchmark of 3.0.